Protagonist versus leftist ideas of bigotry

-Things I describe as bigotry that don't seem to fit this definition still ultimately have the same logic to them.
+Things I describe as bigotry that don't seem to fit this definition just follow the same logic a bit more loosely.
 For example, believing without evidence that a superficial trait affects something it doesn't.
-You might hear me call racist the alt-righters who insist that blacks are less intelligent or more disposed to crime because of a direct, biological cause.
-But believing something without evidence strongly indicates you *want* to believe it (which alt-righters certainly do); you are racist if you *want* to have a reason to explicitly factor race into a guess at someone's character.
+You might hear me call racist the idea that black people are less intelligent or more disposed to crime because of a direct, biological cause.
+Believing something without evidence strongly indicates you *want* to believe it; you are racist if you *want* to have a reason to explicitly factor race into a guess at someone's character.

 The other one mainly appears in stories, and is artificially creating an overt correlation between a superficial trait and something significant.
 In stories, the writer has complete control of each character's superficial traits and cases where one choice would be better for the story outside of this consideration are the exception.
 So if you deliberately make all the villains one race and all the heroes another, it indicates you're a racist, and also risks feeding double standards in real life.